-also exempt that resource.
+When all or part of the payment is converted to another type of resource, also exempt that resource.
 If this resource decreases in value, the exemption applies to the remaining value of the resource.
 If the resource appreciates in value, only the original amount is exempted.

-Individual Development Accounts (IDAs) are optional, interest-bearing accounts much like IRAs.
-IDAs encourage families to save and plan for the future, without the savings affecting eligibility for assistance.
+Individual Development Accounts (IDAs) are optional, interest-bearing future, without the savings affecting eligibility for assistance.
 The accounts allow withdrawal without penalty for items such as educational expenses, business start-up, home ownership, and emergencies.